 None of our kits come with gunpowder, bullets, caps or of course the guns in the pictures.
 Our measurements are based on our experience, and you use them at your own risk.

 This Dragoon kit was engineered specifically for the Italian copies of several eras of the Colt Dragoon pistol.
 There have been many many manufacturers of these pistols, and there are many variations.
 Not all bullets clear the entry port on the Dragoons.
-Some have suggested to file the entry port, but we prefer to use our brass tapping rod to pre-seat the bullet.
-Our new production Uberti Whitneyville Dragoons fit the bullets fine.
+Some have suggested filing the entry port, but we prefer to use our brass tapping rod to pre-seat the bullet.
+Our new production Uberti Whitneyville Dragoons fits the bullets fine.

 This design is specifically for the .44 Walker bullet from Eras Gone Bullet Molds, but will also work with the .44 Johnson & Dow bullet.
 We have not yet tested it with lube groove bullets from Lee and others.

 If you fill the dipper just so that the rim has no powder on it, the top of the bullet will be at the edge of the cylinder with the Walker bullet.